spinnaker/spinnaker.github.io/reference/pipeline/expressions/index.md

 ### #jsonFromUrl(String)

 Retrieves the contents of the given URL and converts it into either a map or a list.
-You can use this to fetch information from the Spinnaker API or other sources.
+You can use this to fetch information from unauthenticated URL endpoints.

 ### #judgment(String)